 But Stewie, I don’t have any time to focus on my needs!

 Our lives are busy, overflowing with work obligations, to-do lists, family commitments, and unfinished projects at home.
 The last thing you want is to be held responsible for one more thing.

 The obvious solution is to slash time spent on television, social media, and video games.
 After that, start saying, No, to other people, and get up earlier in the day.

 But let’s go deeper: Is it possible that you fill every waking moment with activities and obligations as a way to avoid meeting your own needs?
 Perhaps you question your own value and if you really matter.
 Maybe the thought of doing something solely for yourself floods you with guilt and shame.

 Or maybe some part of you knows how hard it is to meet your needs and fix your life.
-And that part of you fills your time with other stuff — anything it can find — so there’s no time for taxing work of identifying your own needs and meeting them.
+And that part of you fills your time with other stuff — anything it can find — so there’s no time for the taxing work of identifying your own needs and meeting them.

 But Stewie, there are things I materially cannot do for myself!

 Yes, you may be dependent on others physically or emotionally.
 But there are two things you can do that significantly improve your chances of getting your needs met:

 - Speak up for what you need.
 Many people will help if you ask.

 - Build your tribe.
 Improve relationships with the people around you.
 Treat them with respect.
 See the good in them.
 Look for ways to assist them.
 And they will move heaven and earth to help you.